heerce27/heerce27/README.md

 ## 🏆 Hackathons & Activities

-### 🚀 Odoo Hackathon
+### 🚀 Odoo Hackathon — 2026

-Participated in an **8-hour Odoo Hackathon**, working with a team to build and submit a working project under a strict time constraint.
+Participated in an **8-hour Odoo Hackathon**, working with a team to build and submit a project under a strict time constraint.

+### 🧠 CVMU Hackathon

+Collaborated with a team to develop a **quiz and learning website for students**, focusing on creating an interactive platform that could make student learning more engaging.

+This experience helped me understand the process of turning an idea into a working web project while working as part of a team.

+### ♻️ Smart Waste Management — SIH 2025

+Participated in **Smart India Hackathon 2025**, where our team worked on a **Smart Waste Management website**.

+This was an important early project in my development journey.
+The final project was not as polished as we wanted, but it gave me valuable hands-on experience with **team collaboration, web development, Git/GitHub, problem solving, and working under competition deadlines**.

+> 🌱 *Not every project has to be perfect.
+Some projects are valuable because of what they teach you.*

+---

+## 🌱 My Learning Journey

+From academic projects to hackathons, I've been using every project as an opportunity to improve.

+**SIH 2025** → First major hackathon experience
+↓
+**CVMU Hackathon** → Building an educational platform ↓
+**Odoo Hackathon** → Working under an intense 8-hour deadline ↓
+**Current Projects** → Building more complete and practical solutions 🚀

 ### 💡 Project-Based Learning